-Introducing a proposal for legislation – legislative initiative
+Presenting a bill – legislative initiative

 - committees of the National Council of the Slovak Republic,

-- The Government of the Slovak Republic.
+- the Government of the Slovak Republic.

-Discussion of the bill
+Debating the bill

 In accordance with the rules of procedure of the National Council of the Slovak Republic (Act No 350/1996), bills go through three readings:

 - The third reading is restricted to those provisions of the bill for which amendments or additions were approved on the second reading.
-On third reading, the only changes that Members of Parliament can put forward are corrections of errors in legislative drafting, and grammar and spelling mistakes.
+On third reading, the only changes that members of parliament can put forward are corrections of errors in legislative drafting, and grammar and spelling mistakes.
 Amendments and additions intended to eliminate any other errors must be put forward by at least thirty members of the National Council of the Slovak Republic.
 Once these have been debated, the bill is voted on as a whole.